Hi, We’re Artists at Play!

 Who We Are

-Julia Cho (Producing Artistic Leader, Founding Member) is a Los Angeles native and actor, who made her professional acting debut in the Bay Area premiere of An Alphabet, presented by the John Cage Trust Fund.
+Julia Cho (Producing Artistic Leader, Founding Member), born and raised in Los Angeles, is an actor and proud member of Artists at Play.
+Upon graduating from UC Berkeley, Julia made her professional acting debut in the Bay Area premiere of An Alphabet, presented by the John Cage Trust Fund.
 She then starred in the Word for Word production of Amy Tan’s Immortal Heart at the Magic Theatre in San Francisco.
 After an extended award-winning run, the show toured domestically and in France.
-Since then, Julia has performed/toured with East West Players, hereandnow theatre company, and Lodestone Theatre Ensemble.
+Since then, Julia has performed/toured shows with East West Players, Will & Company, Lodestone Theatre Ensemble, hereandnow, as well as readings for The Blank Theatre, Playwrights’ Arena, Pasadena Playhouse, and Center Theatre Group.

 In the summer of 2009, Julia embarked on her first producing venture, leading an ensemble cast– calling themselves Actors at Play– to create and perform an original Valentine’s Day show.
 Beware of Cupid had a successful run in February 2010 and was featured on angryasianman.com as well as the Hyphen blog.